Women in Belmont County History

 Ruth Brant Maguire - Nurse and Educator

 A native of Pennsylvania, Ruth came to Martins Ferry in 1923 after becoming a registered nurse.
-Initially her duties were as floor supervisor before advancing to assistant superintendent, and eventually administrator on October 1, 1925.
+Initially, her duties were as floor supervisor before advancing to assistant superintendent and eventually administrator on October 1, 1925.
 Ruth held the administrator position for 45 years.

-In 1925, Ruth organized the Martins Ferry Hospital School of Nursing, which was later named in her honor.
+In 1925, Ruth organized the Martins Ferry Hospital School of Nursing, later named in her honor.
 The school graduated more than 500 nurses before its doors closed in 1965.
 Items from the school once housed in the basement of EORH are now on display at the Heritage Museum.

 Also known for her commitment to civic activities, Ruth was a founding member of the Betty Zane Frontier Days Steering Committee and served on the city's Board of Health.
 She also founded the Ruth Brant School of Nursing Alumni Association.